Scholarships & Grants

 PLUS Loan: Parents of dependent students can take out loans to supplement their children's financial aid packages.
 The Federal PLUS Loan is a Federal student loan that allows parents to borrow money to cover any costs not already covered by the student's financial aid package, up to the full cost of attendance.

 Alaska Advantage Loan: The Alaska Supplemental Education Loan provides funding to cover educational expenses for qualified students attending postsecondary institutions in Alaska, and qualified Alaska residents attending postsecondary institutions outside Alaska.
 The Supplemental Education Loan assists in paying the remainder of a student account once federal grants and loans have been applied.
-Website: www.akadvantage.alaska.gov
+To apply, go to http://acpe.alaska.gov

 Alaska Bible College Grants and Scholarships

-ABC matches your church's gift toward your education up to $500 per semester.
+Matching Dollar-for-Dollar Grant: ABC matches your church's gift toward your education, up to $500 per semester for full-time students or $250 for part-time students.

-This scholarship is for students intending to minister to Native Americans and other residents of the North.
-Students complete a President's Scholarship Application.
+The Northern Ministry Scholarship: This scholarship is for students intending to minister to Native Americans and other residents of the North.
+Click the link above to download a Northern Ministry Scholarship Application.

-This $250 scholarship is for full time ABC junior or senior students enrolled in the missions emphasis B.A. program.
-Complete a Collingswood Missions Scholarship application.
+The Collingswood Missions Scholarship: This $250 scholarship is for full-time ABC junior or senior students enrolled in the missions emphasis B.A. program.
+Click the link above to download a Collingswood Missions Scholarship application.

 External Grants and Scholarships